cncf-tags/green-reviews-tooling/docs/proposals/proposal-trigger-and-deploy.md

 ## Summary

-This proposal focuses on automating the Green Review pipeline for Falco by drafting a proposal, defining a trigger mechanism, involving the Falco team in the implementation, deploying Falco using Flux, and testing the deployment process.
-The proposal also includes considerations for a phased implementation of the automation pipeline, starting with manual triggering and moving towards automation via a webhook.
+This proposal focuses on automating the Green Reviews pipeline for Falco by defining a trigger mechanism, involving the Falco team in the implementation, deploying Falco using Flux, and testing the deployment process.
+In future the pipeline will support more CNCF projects as they are onboarded.

+The proposal also includes considerations for a phased implementation of the automation, starting with manual triggering followed by automation via a webhook.

 ## Motivation

-To automate the trigger of Falco deployment when upstream aka origin repo creates a event. we will then deploy the workfload. once done with the
+To automate the trigger of Falco deployment when upstream aka origin repo creates an event. we will then deploy the benchmarking workfload for the project, in this case its, Falco

 ### Goals